 I hold a BFA from Pontificia Universidad Católica in Santiago, Chile (2014) and an MFA from Carnegie Mellon University, Pittsburgh, United States (2022).
-I have exhibited and screened my work in Chile, United States, Ecuador, Peru, Switzerland, Korea, and have participated in diverse international residency programs such as Cow House Studios, Ireland (2017); Northwestern Oklahoma State University, United States / Molten Capital, Chile, (2018); Bibliothek Andreas Züst, Switzerland (2018); Pimoa Cthulhu, First Tentacular Writing Residency at the Institute of Postnatural Studies, Madrid (2020) and Mother's Milk in Kansas, United States (2021).
-Currently I am the artist in residence at Núcleo de Lenguaje y Creación at Universidad de las Américas, Chile (2022 - 2023) and the St. Elmo Fellow at UT Austin and Lady Bird Johnson Wildflower Center (2022 - 2023).
+I have exhibited and screened my work in Chile, United States, Ecuador, Peru, Switzerland, Korea, UK, and have participated in diverse international residency programs such as Cow House Studios, Ireland (2017); Northwestern Oklahoma State University, United States / Molten Capital, Chile, (2018); Bibliothek Andreas Züst, Switzerland (2018); Pimoa Cthulhu, First Tentacular Writing Residency at the Institute of Postnatural Studies, Madrid (2020) and Mother's Milk in Kansas, United States (2021).
+I also was the artist in residence at Núcleo de Lenguaje y Creación at Universidad de las Américas, Chile (2022 - 2023) and the St. Elmo Fellow at UT Austin and Lady Bird Johnson Wildflower Center (2022 - 2023).

 Currently: Hampton and Esther Boswell Distinguished University Professor of Art and Art History, DePauw University, IN